Overview

 Trigger modes

-Controls when Siltpoke actually runs Brain (the claude -p review):
+Controls when Siltpoke actually runs Brain (the second-mind review — claude -p today):

 | Mode | Behavior |